tasnuva/Classification_Projects/README.md

 # Classification_Projects
-## Classification projects using KNN and Decision Tree Classifier, also parameter tuning and cross validation used in some cases
+## Classification projects using KNN and Decision Tree Classifier, parameter tuning, and cross-validation are used in some cases